amousset/rudder/README.md

 ## FAQ

 ### Is Rudder open-source?
 Is it free?
-What is Rudder core?
+What is Rudder Core?

 Rudder has adopted an _open-core_ model:

-* Rudder _core_ is available for free and totally open-source (under GPLv3 an Apache 2.0).
+* **Rudder Core** is available for free and totally open-source (under GPLv3 an Apache 2.0).
 It includes the main Rudder components, Linux agents, plus several plugins.
-* The complete Rudder solution is paid and partially open-source.
+* The complete **Rudder** solution is paid and partially open-source.
 A part of the paid plugins and agents are distributed under proprietary license.
    It also includes other benefits:
   * Additionnal plugins that add major features
   * Support for older versions on Linux distributions